 It’s an amazing opportunity to learn these stories, and for it to be your job!

-Lillian is a Yawuru woman from Broome, Western Australia but she left her hometown to study dance at NAISDA Dance College in Sydney.
-After graduating, Lillian joined Bangarra in 2018 as one of two Russell Page Graduate Program recipients.Explore profile
+Lillian is a Yawuru woman from Broome, Western Australia.
+She left her hometown to study dance at NAISDA Dance College in Sydney and after grading joined Bangarra as one of two Russell Page Graduate Program recipients.Explore profile